eugeneilyin/mdi-norm/README.md

 ## This solution

 This `mdi-norm` library allows you to embed material design system SVG icons as React components and ensure that only minimal deduplicated SVG code will be included.
 No external dependencies used, you can override default component with your own and use any favorite css solution to customize icon styles.
-Special icon properties provided to handle standart material design icon rendering.
+As an alternative to `css` customization the `shade` and `state` icon properties provided to handle standart material design icon rendering (active, focused, inactive, or error).

 ## Table of Contents